Vurv78/VExtensions/README.md

 Two currently added are getFunctionPath(s) to get the file path of an e2function, and ifdef(s) to basically be able to use #ifdef, just in runtime.

 ## Other Misc.
 Functions:
-rangerSetFilter(r), sets the filter of your e2 rangers. hideChatPly(e,n), hides the chat of a player selected (by default enabled, but warns you when it is hidden and you can disable it with canhidechatply_cl
+E2: rangerSetFilter(array filter), sets the filter of your e2 rangers.

-No docs for starfallex (on here) atm, check the sf helper
+E2: hideChatPly(entity ply,number yes), hides the chat of a player selected (by default enabled, but warns you when it is hidden and you can disable it with canhidechatply_cl

-Adds vrmod functions, setEyeAngles
+SF: player:setEyeAngles(angle ang)